-Dealing Day / Non-Dealing Day: Dealing Day means a Business Day;
+Dealing Day / Non-Dealing Day: Dealing Day means a Business Day, except where Hong Kong banks or exchanges are not open for business;

-A list outlining the expected Dealing Days for the Fund throughout the year is available in the literature section at wellingtonfunds.com.
+A list outlining the expected Non-Dealing Days for the Fund throughout the year is available in the Investors Notices and Policies section at wellington.com.

-In the event that an unexpected Non-Dealing Day is called for the Fund, this list will be updated as soon as reasonably practicable on an ad-hoc basis and specific communications will be made in advance, where possible, to affected Shareholders on wellingtonfunds.com, or via email.
+In the event that an unexpected Non-Dealing Day is called for the Fund, this list will be updated as soon as reasonably practicable on an ad-hoc basis and specific communications will be made in advance, where possible, to affected Shareholders on wellington.com, or via email.